The Complexity of Distributed Approximation of Packing and Covering Integer Linear Programs: Conclusions and Open Questions

 As already discussed in \cref{sect:method}, it is an open question whether a spanner of stretch $2k - 1$ and size $O\left(n^{1+1/k}\right)$ can be computed in $O(k)$ rounds \emph{with high probability}.
 This open question was stated in~\cite{forsterOPODIS2021}.
 The existing construction of such a spanner with \emph{expected} size $O\left(n^{1+1/k}\right)$ is based on a variant of low-diameter decomposition where the diameter of each cluster is $2k - 2$.
 Here $k$ is typically a small integer.
 It will be interesting to see if our techniques can be applied to such a variant of low-diameter decomposition to resolve the open question.

-Unlike our algorithms which apply to \emph{all} covering and packing ILPs, the $\Omega\left(\frac{\log n}{\eps}\right)$ lower bounds in \cref{sect:lowerbounds} \emph{does not} apply to \emph{all} non-trivial covering and packing integer linear programs.
+Unlike our algorithms which apply to \emph{all} covering and packing ILPs, the $\Omega\left(\frac{\log n}{\eps}\right)$ lower bounds \fullornot{in \cref{sect:lowerbounds}}{(see Appendix B of the full version \cite{fullversion})} \emph{do not} apply to \emph{all} non-trivial covering and packing integer linear programs.
 In particular, the specific lower bound proof presented in this paper fails to give a non-trivial lower bound for $(1-\eps)$-approximate \emph{maximum matching}, as it is known~\cite{flaxman2007maximum} that all high-girth regular graphs admit a large matching which includes all but an exponentially small fraction $O\paren{(d-1)^{\frac{g}{2}}}$ of the vertices, where $g$ is the girth and $d$ is the degree.
 It is still an intriguing open question to determine the optimal asymptotic round complexity of distributed $(1-\eps)$-approximate maximum matching, in both $\LOCAL$ and $\CONGEST$.
 It is known~\cite{BCGS17} that $(1-\eps)$-approximate maximum matching can be solved in $2^{O(1/\eps)} \cdot O\left(\frac{\log \Delta}{\log \log \Delta}\right)$ rounds in the $\CONGEST$ model, where $\Delta < n$ is the maximum degree of the graph, so at least we know that the bound $O\left(\frac{\log n}{\eps}\right)$ is not tight for some range of $\eps$.